MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 > [!NOTE]
 > The ability to apply a sensitivity label directly in Defender for Cloud Apps is currently only supported for Box, Google Workspace, SharePoint online and OneDrive for Business.

-## Detect stale externally shared data

-Detect unused and stale files, files that weren't updated recently, that are accessible publicly via direct public link, web search, or to specific external users.

-### Prerequisites

-You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).

-### Steps

-1. In the Microsoft Defender Portal, under **Cloud Apps**, go to **Policies** -> **Policy management**.
-Create a new **File policy**.

-1. Select and apply the policy template **Stale externally shared files**.

-1. Customize the filter **Last modified** to match your organization's policy.

-1. Optional: Set **Governance** actions to be taken on files when a violation is detected.
-The governance actions available vary between services.
-For example:

-    - Google Workspace: Make the file private and notify the last file editor

-    - Box: Notify the last file editor

-    - SharePoint online: Make the file private and send a policy-match digest to the file owner

-1. Create the file policy.

 ## Detect data access from an unauthorized location

 Detect when files are accessed from an unauthorized location, based on your organization's common locations, to identify a potential data leak or malicious access.